foldda/charian/README.md

 |\|John|Smith
 ```

-_No schema files, code generation, or serialization attributes involved._
+_This example uses no external schema files, code generation, or serialization attributes.
+Its data contract is defined in code: position 0 holds the first name and position 1 holds the last name._

 ### When to use Charian